Russia has not ‘taken foot off the gas’ over Ukraine, Ben Wallace warns

 “The world will not forget that Russia chose needless death and destruction.”

-Mr Putin said on Tuesday that Russia did not want another war, and was open to further dialogue with the US and its Nato allies.
+Mr Putin said on Tuesday that Russia does not want another war, and is open to further dialogue with the US and its Nato allies.

+Prime Minister Boris Johnson has warned that Russia will face “very tough” new sanctions if Russia invades Ukraine, but Moscow’s foreign minister Sergei Lavrov said the UK would face reciprocal action if that happened.

+“Sanctions could be imposed against any legal entities and individuals just for being Russian,” Mr Lavrov claimed about the UK plans at a press conference in Moscow.

 Register for free to continue reading